-- identify and name the main parts of the human circulatory system, and describe the functions of the heart, blood vessels and blood - · recognise the impact of diet, exercise, drugs and lifestyle on the way their bodies function - · describe the ways in which nutrients and water are transported within animals, including humans - recognise that living things have changed over time and that fossils provide information about living things that inhabited the Earth millions of years ago - recognise that living things produce offspring of the same kind, but normally offspring vary and are not identical to their parents - · recognise that light appears to travel in straight lines - use the idea that light travels in straight lines to explain that objects are seen because they give out or reflect light into the eye - explain that we see things because light travels from light sources to our eyes or from light sources to objects and then to our eyes - use the idea that light travels in straight lines to explain why shadows have the same shape as the objects that cast them - associate the brightness of a lamp or the volume of a buzzer with the number and voltage of cells used in the circuit - compare and give reasons for variations in how components function, including the brightness of bulbs, the loudness of buzzers and the on/off position of switches - · use recognised symbols when representing a simple circuit in a diagram. - identify how animals and plants are adapted to suit their environment in different ways and that adaptation may lead to evolution. - describe how living things are classified into broad groups according to common observable characteristics and based on similarities and differences, including microorganisms, plants and animals - · give reasons for classifying plants and animals based on specific characteristics
+- identify and name the main parts of the human circulatory system, and describe the functions of the heart, blood vessels and blood - · recognise the impact of diet, exercise, drugs and lifestyle on the way their bodies function - · describe the ways in which nutrients and water are transported within animals, including humans - recognise that living things have changed over time and that fossils provide information about living things that inhabited the Earth millions of years ago - recognise that living things produce offspring of the same kind, but normally offspring vary and are not identical to their parents - · recognise that light appears to travel in straight lines - use the idea that light travels in straight lines to explain that objects are seen because they give out or reflect light into the eye - explain that we see things because light travels from light sources to our eyes or from light sources to objects and then to our eyes - use the idea that light travels in straight lines to explain why shadows have the same shape as the objects that cast them - associate the brightness of a lamp or the volume of a buzzer with the number and voltage of cells used in the circuit - compare and give reasons for variations in how components function, including the brightness of bulbs, the loudness of buzzers and the on/off position of switches - use recognised symbols when representing a simple circuit in a diagram. - Give reasons, based on evidence from comparative and fair tests, for specific uses of everyday materials, including metals, wood and plastic. - identify how animals and plants are adapted to suit their environment in different ways and that adaptation may lead to evolution. - describe how living things are classified into broad groups according to common observable characteristics and based on similarities and differences, including microorganisms, plants and animals - · give reasons for classifying plants and animals based on specific characteristics